Samson8/Samson8/README.md

 **Samson8/Samson8** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on a Flutter project
+- 🔭 I’m currently working on a React native project
 - 🌱 I’m currently learning Javascript frameworks
 - 👯 I’m looking to get remote Job opportunities to join a team of engineers in building great software solutions.
-- 💬 Ask me about Native android applications, cross platform applications(flutter), Java, and Hybrid applications(Ionic).
+- 💬 Ask me about Native android applications, cross platform applications(flutter/ React native), Java, and Hybrid applications(Ionic).
 - 📫 How to reach me:
       email: samsondamilola22@gmail.com
       twitter: samsonsamuel22